openstack-archive/kloudbuster/doc/source/quickstart_vmapp.rst

 7. Download the openrc file
 ---------------------------

 Using the Horizon dashboard, download the openrc file (Project|Compute|API Access then click on "Download OpenStack RC File").
 It is best to use the admin user to run KloudBuster as much as possible (otherwise there are restrictions on what you can do).

 8. Login to KloudBuster
 -----------------------

-Follow ref:`instructions <webui_usage>` on how to use the web UI.
+Follow :ref:`instructions <webui_usage>` on how to use the web UI.